gramener/gramex-guide/formhandler/README.md

 [gramex.cache.open](../cache/#data-caching), which uses the Pandas ``read_*``
 methods.

+## Supported Databases

-`url:` can also be an SQLAlchemy URL.
+`url:` can also be any SQLAlchemy URL.
 For example:

 ```yaml
     url: 'mysql+pymysql://$USER:$PASS@server/db'    # Reads from MySQL